SimplexCC/sell-docs/source/includes/reference/_poid-get-status.md

 ### poid_id ###
 #### (String, **required**)

-The identifier of the proof-of-identitiy verification process previously created by you in response to `poid`.
+The identifier of the proof-of-identity verification process previously created by you in response to `poid`.

 ## Response ##